syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Setting position for range pointer

-The `RangePointer` can be positioned inside the gauge by the following ways:
+The `RangePointer` can be positioned anywhere in the gauge by the following ways:

+1. Setting direct `RangePointerPosition` property to place pointer inside or outside the gauge.
+2. Setting `Offset` and `RangePointerStrokeThickness` properties.
+This positions is responsive for all the window size.
+But `RangePointer` width is fixed.
+3. Setting `RangeStartOffset` and `RangeEndOffset` properties.
+This position and width are responsive to all size of the window.

-#### Setting range pointer position inside/outside
+#### Setting direct range pointer position

 Using the [`RangePointerPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~RangePointerPosition.html) property.